rajnish-kumar-au26/test523/README.md

  # Register

    Md

-   -Click on the Register button in the navbar.
+      - Click on the Register button in the navbar.

-   -Fill in your name, email, and password.
+      - Fill in your name, email, and password.

-   -Click the Register button to create an account.
+      - Click the Register button to create an account.